 Natural medicine lies in nature.
 For tips on how to prevent the flu naturally, eat a diet full of real, whole foods.
 Foods like apples, carrots, raw nuts and seeds contain the nutrients your body needs to keep your immune system strong and keep you from getting sick.

+You already know that exercise is good for you, right?
+But there’s more to it.
 Studies have shown that 30 minutes of exercise 3-4 times per week is one of the best ways to boost your immune system.
 Find a workout that you enjoy to help you stay active and healthy during cold and flu season.

 3. Get Plenty of Sleep